 - Produced the “Secrets” CD describing the secret out-of-court settlements by the Watchtower. http://watchtowerdocuments.org/free-downloadable-files/

-- “Growing Up With Jehovah,” a Swiss TV documentary that aired in French starting in November, 2010 with the Andersons discussing child abuse (copyright video in French language available on site) The documentary aired in many French-speaking countries since 2010. http://www.rts.ch/emissions/temps-present/2482487-grandir-avec-jehovah.html
+- “Growing Up With Jehovah,” a Swiss TV documentary that aired in French starting in November 2010 with the Andersons discussing child abuse (copyright video in the French language available on site) Since 2010, the documentary has aired in many French-speaking countries. http://www.rts.ch/emissions/temps-present/2482487-grandir-avec-jehovah.html

-- Appeared on an Investigation Discovery program August 3, 2015 in the Robert and Janet Bryant story. http://watchtowerdocuments.org/barbara-on-investigation-discovery-channel-id-in-august-2015/#more-6790.
+- Appeared on an Investigation Discovery program, August 3, 2015, in the Robert and Janet Bryant story.
 The following link is for a short ID program about the damage of shunning taken from Barbara’s interview with an ID producer.

 - UNADFI – French anti-cult organization covers Barbara’s 2009 European Tour